The Gamble House

 Fortunately, the Gamble family realized the immense artistic importance of the house, and it remained in the Gamble family until 1966, when it was deeded to the city of Pasadena in a joint agreement with the University of Southern California School of Architecture.

-- Visitors can tour the 1908 Arts and Crafts gem that is on the National Registry of Historic Places which this year celebrates 50 years of being open to the public for tours.
+- Visitors can take a self-guided tour of the 1908 Arts and Crafts gem that is on the National Registry of Historic Places.

 - Visit the refreshment table on the rear lawn and enjoy lemonade and cookies.

 - Children can play lawn games and create a butterfly fan at the crafts table.